Breaking News | IPOB: At Last, NBC Slams N5m Fine On Channels TV, Inspiration FM

 Recall that the Commission had last week queried Channels Television after Emma Powerful, a leader of the proscribed Indigenous People of Biafra (IPOB), was interviewed on its live programme, ‘‘Politics Today’’, on Monday, April 26th.

-Following the news of its action, NBC faced wide condemnation by many Nigerians who viewed the alleged suspension of Channels TV by NBC as an attack on media freedom and independence.
+Following the news of its action, the NBC faced wide condemnation by many Nigerians who viewed the alleged suspension of Channels TV by the NBC as an attack on media freedom and independence.

 In the letter addressed to Channels TV Managing Director on Monday, the NBC accused the station of promoting content liable to incite hatred and sectionalism by tolerating the IPOB spokesman’s “derogatory, false and misleading statements” which is in violation of Sections 3.11.1(b) and 5.4.3 of broadcasting Act.

-But on Tuesday, Aptil 27th, NBC denied suspending the TV station, claiming that it only warned it and did not suspend the station’s operations over the broadcast of an interview with a leader of an outlawed group, IPOB.
+But on Tuesday, April 27th, the NBC denied suspending the TV station, claiming that it only warned it and did not suspend the station’s operations over the broadcast of an interview with a leader of an outlawed group, IPOB.

 NBC, however, said the TV station apologised for breaching the code.